Leelasairam03/tech-orbit-kvgcehackwise-problem1/README.md

 ## Expected Output
 The program will generate normalized images as normalized_image1.png to normalized_image10.png in the output directory.
 Each image will have its brightness adjusted such that its average intensity is within ±1 of the computed global average.

+## The GUI interface supports the following workflow:

+1. Users select the folder containing the input images (sample_input).

+2. They choose or create a folder where the output should be stored (sample_output).

+3. On clicking "Normalize Images", the process begins and displays the computed global average and scaling factors.